mtint/autonity-docs/source/index.rst

 The Autonity client supports smart contract and Dapp development, deployment, and operational use cases and API Autonity related RPC-APIs.
 And all standard Key management and standard Ethereum tooling.
 The aim of Autonity is to stay close to Go Ethereum and all features compatible with the Open Source.

-** Develop Crypto Edconomic Systems
+** Develop Crypto Economic Systems

 ** System Requirements
 same. - archive or client